 I will never forget this opening line from J.D.
 Salinger’s The Catcher in The Rye, the book that got me into reading.
 The moment I finished digesting its last page, I swore to myself that that was the best book ever written in the history of literature.
 Hell, I even thought I could date an angsty kid like Holden Caulfield (the book’s protagonist) in this lifetime.

 My childhood was nowhere near Holden’s–it was never lousy, at least for me.
 My childhood days were mostly spent playing with my friends under the scorching heat of the sun.
 Growing up with a rebellious attitude, I never really liked reading books.
 It was the most un-cool thing to do for me then.
 Sitting in a chair, lousily turning the pages of an old book from my grandfather’s study room, and sipping a hot cup of something?
-Ugh boring!
 I would rather wash my family's clothes and mop the whole house all day.

 Discovering books was a sweet serendipity

 However, my life completely turned around when I read a blog about how The Catcher In The Rye saved a girl’s life.
 It was Summer and I don’t have much to do, so I searched for the book’s copy online.
 Upon reading, I immediately fell in love with Holden and Phoebe’s story and how they became each other’s emotional anchor.
-In my angsty puberty stage then, I aspired to have a relationship like that.
+In my angsty puberty stage then, I aspired to have a brotherly relationship like that.
 Reading that book was definitely my life’s sweetest serendipity.
 Soon enough, a high school teacher introduced me to the dubious Le Petit Prince.
 Since then, I would read one book after another and sometimes would read books concurrently–from classics to contemporaries to young adult fictions.

-With that, I have virtually travelled to many places with the novels I already read.
+With that, I have virtually traveled to many places with the novels I already read.
 When I read Haruki Murakami, I feel like I could easily board the Chuo Line inbound rapid-service train at Koenji Station to go to the Town of Cats just like how Tengo Kawana of 1Q84 did it.
 Sometimes I feel like I could simply be a detective ala Cormoran Strike solving cases in the beautiful city of London in a Robert Galbraith novel.
 Other times I just enjoy how Jennifer Niven toured me around Indiana through Theodore and Violet’s adventures in All The Bright Places.
 I could go a day by just citing a whole new level of experience my books gave me but in the end, this only made me feel one thing: guilt.

 I’m guilty because I was able to travel through the roaring ’20s of other parts of the world but I hardly even know that the Philippines had it’s Golden Age that was as glamorous, too.
 I can easily enumerate the places Augustus Waters and Hazel Grace Lancaster of The Fault In Our Stars went before August died, but I can never fully recite the places Elias of Noli Me Tangre went before he died.